Cardiox12/Cardiox12/README.md

 # English 🇬🇧
 #### Who I'am ? 🤖

-I'm Tony, 21 years old with a predominant baldness and a lot of white hairs, that's how programming forged me.\
-Self-taught developer I forgot how to breath without programming, so I can probably say that it's my passion.\
+I'm Tony, 21 years, self-taught developer I forgot how to breath without programming, so I can probably say that it's my passion.\
 That's why in 2019 I decided to apply to the piscine of the 42born2code school in Paris, now that's my second year at 42. 🥳

 #### What I love ? 💗